 Race to the Sky has two educational trunks that are used around race time in local schools.
 They contain a miniature sled, harnesses, ganglines, dog boots, dog jacket, snow hook, a collar, a video on the vet check,, the movie Call of the Wild 3D (race is viewed in the movie and race footage is in movie), and other items that dog mushers use including a gangline (or towline) that the students can use to “pretend” they are a dog team, headlight, wrist wrap and educational book.
 We keep them in Helena and, for now, they cannot be transported by mail because the cost is prohibited.
 They are large trunks and have been damaged in the past in shipment.

-An educational booklet is available by e-mail firstname.lastname@example.org but we are hopeful it will be loaded onto the website.
+An educational booklet is available by e-mail email@example.com but we are hopeful it will be loaded onto the website.
 It is 40 pages and has photos, games, crossword puzzles, stories and artwork.
 The book discusses teamwork and gives students science, math, social studies and writing assignments to go along with Race to the Sky.
 It is geared toward kindergarten – middle school students.
 It has been used by many schools and is free to use.
 Please e-mail us if you are using any part of the book so we can document where it is used.
-Please e-mail email@example.com if you would like a copy e-mailed to you.
+Please e-mail firstname.lastname@example.org.
 It is a large pdf file!

 Racing teams may also be available for school visits on Friday morning (same day as the vet check in Lincoln).
 School visits are on a first come, first serve basis starting at 9 a.m. and usually last about 45-60 minutes at the most.
 We book early for school visits.
 Contact firstname.lastname@example.org for more information.

 If you have any questions about the booklet or are located in Helena, would like to book a musher visit or would like to schedule one of the trunks, please e-mail email@example.com or contact our race manager at firstname.lastname@example.org.